schmidtdominik/typical-sets/README.md

 # weakly-typical-set
-Empirical demo of some inequalitites related to weakly typical sets in information theory
+Empirical demo of some inequalitites related to weakly and strongly typical sets in information theory